AxonIQ/reference-guide/axon-server/2-getting-started/configuration.md

 ## Cluster \[Not in Free edition\]

-When runnning AxonServer in a licensed edition, you can set up a cluster of Axon servers.
+When runnning Axon Server in a licensed edition, you can set up a cluster of Axon servers.
 The servers run in active/active mode, so each node can receive and handle requests.

 You can set the following properties in the axonserver.properties configuration file: